 Hatch Green Chili with Pork (Colorado Green Chili)

 Award Winning Hatch Green Chili With Pork (Colorado Green Chili) features roasted pork shoulder and plenty of warming spices.
-This chili is comfort food at its best and one of our favorite Hatch green chili recipes.
+This chili is Fall comfort food at its best and one of our favorite ways to use Hatch green chile peppers.

 2Tablespoonsneutral oilSuch as vegetable or canola oil.